 The waters of the Columbia River are becoming increasingly infested with aquatic vegetation.
 Water on the Columbia River, backwaters and boat harbors up to twenty feet deep is choked with thick weeds.
 When the water warms up and the days get longer in the spring, this vegetation starts to grow at an amazing rate.
 Covering the rocks in the river, which is mostly rocky, is a thick, bright green algae, which is quite slimy and sticks to everything.
 The algae sticks to a boat or trailer and rides to a new home.
 Especially troublesome is the invasive plant Eurasian Milfoil.
 The milfoil expands by plant segments breaking off and taking root elsewhere.
 Invasive milfoil displaces native plants and animals and must be poisoned to eradicate it.
 To do that on such a large scale may not be possible.

-Why do these aquatic plant on the Columbia River grow so quickly and spread so rapidly?
+Why do these aquatic plants on the Columbia River grow so quickly and spread so rapidly?
 Even though the Pacific Northwest winters are gray, cold and long, the summer days are long with abundant sun.
 The Columbia River is lined with agriculture that depend on the river water for nearly it’s entire length.
 These farms, orchards and ranches provide fruit, vegetables and livestock for millions of people.

 They also use a lot of chemicals to do so, including pesticides, herbicides and fertilizer.
 The same fertilizers used to grow melons, onions, pears and apples works its way down the short distance to the Columbia River, where it seems likely to have enhanced the growth of invasive aquatic species as well as the native vegetation.